Skip to content

 Pattern — Boot Pattern Application boot as a chained-async sequence — chained-events form for trivial boots; state-machine canonical form (config → auth → profile → hydrate → route → ready) for non-trivial.
 SSR handoff and hot-reload rules included.

 Pattern — WebSocket Pattern Long-lived connection lifecycle (WebSocket / SSE / WebRTC peer) as a state machine — :disconnected / :connecting / :authenticating / :connected / :reconnecting / :failed.
-Worked example of hierarchical states, :after, :always, and :invoke composed.
+Worked example of hierarchical states, :after, :always, and :spawn composed.

 Pattern — Long-Running Work Pattern Modernised guidance for handling CPU-intensive work without freezing the UI.
 Decision tree (offload vs chunk on main thread); state-machine canonical form for chunked work with :always for batch progression and :after 0 for browser yielding; cancellation via state transition; replaces the v1 ^:flush-dom metadata.

-Pattern — SSR Loaders Pattern Parallel data-fetch fan-out for an SSR request — N HTTP fetches spawned via :invoke-all, joined on all-complete, results written to app-db before render-to-string runs.
+Pattern — SSR Loaders Pattern Parallel data-fetch fan-out for an SSR request — N HTTP fetches spawned via :spawn-all, joined on all-complete, results written to app-db before render-to-string runs.
 Composes with :rf.server/request cofx (request-derived inputs) and :rf.http/managed (per-child retry / abort / decode).
 Same machine drives client-side navigation-fetch.

-Pattern — Form Action Pattern Canonical SSR form-POST handling — method="POST" action="/<route>", host adapter parses form-encoded / multipart body, :rf/server-init routes POST to a domain event, action handler validates via :spec, emits 303 See Other on success or re-renders with errors on failure.
+Pattern — Form Action Pattern Canonical SSR form-POST handling — method="POST" action="/<route>", host adapter parses form-encoded / multipart body, :rf/server-init routes POST to a domain event, action handler validates via :schema, emits 303 See Other on success or re-renders with errors on failure.
 Covers CSRF, file uploads, progressive enhancement, and the same-handler-tree-both-sides contract.

 Worked examples: